MATCH List and Terminated Merchant File Lawyer

 What Happens When You’re MATCH’d?

 When a merchant is placed on the MATCH list, the business name, principal, and any business partners are all recorded on file and banned from opening any new merchant accounts elsewhere.
-Once on the MATCH, it is extremely difficult to obtain a new merchant account.
+This means that it’s going to be incredibly difficult for you to uphold your financial obligations as a business, since it will be particularly difficult to find a processing bank and handling credit card payments.
+Once on the MATCH for a violation of standards, it is extremely difficult to obtain a new merchant account.

 How Does One Get Off the MATCH list?

 Acquirers who are searching the MATCH list can access information that is reported and stored during the previous five years.
 Any merchant added during that time will generate a MATCH result.
 After five years, the merchant’s data will be removed from the MATCH list, assuming no additional MATCH entries were made during that time frame.
 MasterCard will remove a merchant when the acquirer reports that it added the merchant in error.
 Acquirers loath to take that step, however, because they face liability to subsequent acquirers for losses caused by any merchant they should have placed on—or improperly removed from—the MATCH list.
 It is no easy task to get off this list, but it can be accomplished through diligent advocacy in some cases.

 What Do You Do If Your Business is on the MATCH List?

 There are a variety of reasons why your merchant’s name could wind up on a TMF or MATCH list.
 Since it’s difficult to create a new account, you have a limited number of steps to take if you receive a red flag as an account holder.
 It may feel like the end of the world to show up on a match file, but if you know the reason code contributing to you becoming a TMF merchant account, that’s the first step in facing your issue.
 When your merchant account is terminated here are a few things you can do: